pgfearo/xmlspectrum/readme.md

 _XMLSpectrum-FX_  - A simple Java app included in this repository (latest build at gui-project/xmlspectrum-fx-dist.zip).
-This provides a front-end useful for showcasing the XSLT, clipboard and drag and drop functionality make it useful in its own right for highlighting code snippets for blogging etc.
+This provides a front-end useful for showcasing the XSLT, clipboard and drag and drop functionality make it useful in its own right for highlighting code snippets for blogging etc. Tested by pasting clipboard contents into WordPress and Blogger HTML text editors - (Blogger requires a surround div element with an overflow:auto style attribute.)

 ![Screenshot](http://www.qutoric.com/xmlspectrum/xmlspectrum-small.png)